 “All they do is sit around, watch television, and play video games!”

 Again, it seems that Grandma hit the nail on the head with this one.
 In the United States, the average child spends a little over seven and a half hours per day in front of a screen.
-The U.S. Department of Health & Human Services shows that this trend continues as children progress through school, as nearly one-third of high school students play video games for three or more hours on an average school day.
+The U.S. Department of Health and Human Services shows that this trend continues as children progress through school, as nearly one-third of high school students play video games for three or more hours on an average school day.
 This is a staggering amount of time, especially when limiting students’ screen time to under two hours a day is linked to improved cognition.

 Another study in Britain seems to echo these findings.
 Conducted by the University of Strathclyde and published in the British Journal of Sports Medicine, this study found that activity levels of children in the UK trend downwards after age seven.
 They also claim that a majority of this decline is due to the amount of time spent on smartphones, computers, and video games.